 The Graduate Center for the Study of Early Learning became a reality in November, 2015.
 The Center is a component of the School of Education’s focus on the preparation of teachers of young children birth through age 8 years of age.
 External funding for the Center is provided by The Phil Hardin Foundation, The W.K.
-Kellogg Foundation and The Foundation for Child Development.
+Kellogg Foundation, Mississippi Development Authority, and State of Mississippi.

 The vision of the Graduate Center for the Study of Early Learning is to provide informed leadership, research and interdisciplinary collaboration in the field of child development and early education, with a commitment to respecting the rights of children to learn and grow in an environment that supports their natural ability to explore, experiment, create and wonder.